-During 2018, SEDCO experienced the highest level of loan activity and total development leveraged in over 10 years.
+During 2019, SEDCO continued to build upon progress from past years.
 The Syracuse Economic Development Corporation directly facilitated in several business startup and expansion projects across the city of Syracuse.
 SEDCO provides loans to both existing and start up businesses that are located or developing a project within the city of Syracuse.
-Loans are provided to projects with an interest rate at or below prime.
+Loans are generally provided to projects with an interest rate at or below prime.

-In total, 8 loans were completed by the corporation and led to successful development and commercial property improvements.
-These 8 projects totaled \$935,625 and leveraged a total of \$1,906,140 in total development.
-This number grows to \$1,595,625 and \$2,716,140 when you include the Grow Syracuse Fund (see page 8).
-When considering SEDCO's direct investments, it produces a total leverage ratio of 1:2.
-This means that for every \$1 invested by SEDCO, that investment is doubled and spurs greater economic activity in the city of Syracuse.
+In total, four loans were completed by the corporation and led to successful development and commercial property improvements.
+These projects totaled \$400,100 in direct financing and leveraged a total of \$1,062,412 in total development.

+When considering SEDCO's direct investments in 2019, it produced a combined leverage ratio of 1 : 3.7.
+This means that for every \$1 invested by SEDCO, that investment was more than tripled in order to spur additional economic activity in the city of Syracuse.